 To get the best from the investment in your new factory, it is vital to pay close attention to what materials handling system is going to complement your building design, whether that is a single-floor or multi-floor design.
-The right IBC system will ensure that your pharmaceutical equipment is functioning well and factory production flow is optimised, keeping your manufacturing costs down.
+The right IBC system will ensure that your pharmaceutical equipment is functioning well and factory production flow is optimized, keeping your manufacturing costs down.

 In this blog we look at making sure you select an IBC system that will enable your material to flow out of the container with full discharge of material.
 In our 40+ years in the industry we have seen the consequences of product that won't flow.
 At the basic level there are operators banging the sides of containers with hammers creating dents all over the bin - commonly called 'hammer-rash' or 'Bin-rash'.
 At the other end of the scale, we have seen operators fully clothed in hazard suits rodding the product out through the container inlet to get it all out.
 Not a good practice both for the operator or product quality and definitely not GMP!